techservicesillinois/aws-vault-terraform/README.md

 To bootstrap some of the resources secure materials must be stored in S3.
 This bucket can also be used for storing the terraform remote state.
 Create a bucket with versioning enabled and AES-256 encryption with the AWS managed key.

+We suggest using the domain name of your Vault server as part of the bucket name with the region as a suffix.
+For example, for a Vault server deployed as "vault.example.illinois.edu" into Ohio the deployment bucket name might be "deploy-vault.example.illinois.edu-us-east-2".
+This should make sure your bucker name does not conflict with other buckets.

 <a id="setup-ssl"/>